DemePS/Probability_calculus/README.md

 It is a class that helps you build a probability tree, assign probability values to its edges and compute the probabilities.
 At the time I developed this package, I was working on a specific problem so you might see some hardcoded values such as LPV, DTG, etc.
 They correspond to the events whose probabilities I wanted to compute.
 So this class might not be useful as it is right now to your own problem.
 I need to find a way to make it more abstract so it can be reusable for another problem.
-However, if you test its functionalities you can see that they are working and the values computed are correct.
+However, if you test its functionalities you can see that they are working fine and the values are computed correctly.

 This class have several methods to make your life easier :
 - A **build_struture()** method that is called when you create the object and build the structure of the tree (intended to be used only once).
 To create a Tree object, you need to provide a name for the root node.
 Example :